jugeeya/UltimateTrainingModpack/README.md

 [<img src="https://i.imgur.com/eSrtDyj.png">](https://i.imgur.com/eSrtDyj.png)
 [<img src="https://i.imgur.com/7Cd6utU.jpg">](https://i.imgur.com/7Cd6utU.jpg)

+#### Stage Hazards Toggle
+Set stage hazards on or off in Training Mode!
+Use this to practice on tournament legal stages with hazards.

+#### Input Delay
+Practice with emulated extra input delay, in frames.
+This should help a lot by allowing practice with online's default delay.

 #### Frame Advantage.
 *Currently only works on shield*.
 Practice moves on shield to find out the frame advantage of the moves performed.
 Best used with Infinite Shield.